-It is clear that user understanding of voice assistants continues to be a key issue, with privacy being one of the more visible situations where inaccurate or missing mental models come to the fore.
-This concern appears to have two related components: on-device affordances around recording do not give users sufficient certainty about the device's operation, and users simultaneously lack trust in manufacturers; `soft' mechanisms used to signal device state (e.g. for a muted microphone) are unconvincing in devices that are designed to constantly listen, and the poor track records of companies such as Amazon and Google around privacy and ethics in turn creates a situation where these mechanisms may \textit{never} be sufficient because they are unverifiable and rely on trust in the vendor's implementation.
-It is therefore likely that effective solutions in this area will remove the need to trust manufacturers, such as through the use of open source software or external devices that limit data collection capabilities.
-Efforts towards local processing of requests may also prove effective.
+It is clear that user understanding of voice assistants continues to be a key issue, with privacy being a more visible situation where inaccurate mental models come to the fore.
+This concern has two related components: on-device affordances around recording do not give users sufficient certainty about the device's operation, and users simultaneously lack trust in manufacturers; `soft' mechanisms used to signal device state (e.g. for a muted microphone) are unconvincing in devices designed to constantly listen, and the poor track records of vendors around privacy and ethics creates a situation where these mechanisms may \textit{never} be sufficient because they are unverifiable and rely on trust.
+It is therefore likely that effective solutions in this area will rely on local processing, the use of open source software, or external devices that limit data collection capabilities.